Student Travel Development Grant

 - The adequacy and clarity of the proposal.

 AWARDS WILL BE MADE BASED ON THE QUALITY OF THE APPLICATION AND THE AVAILABILITY OF FUNDS.

 Students will receive written notification of any decision concerning the status of their application for a College grant.

 - In the event that an award has been granted, the student must contact Natalie Buckley (email@example.com) or Lian DeLeon (firstname.lastname@example.org) in the CCA Expert Business Office within 7 working days of the receipt of their letter of award.
 This will activate the grant.
 Failure to contact Mrs. Buckley or Ms. DeLeon within this time period will result in the rescission of the award.

 - The College and University cannot advance any funds for the purpose of development activities.
 Expenses are covered through reimbursement only.
 In some cases, the College may be able to assist in directly purchasing tickets or paying for special conference registration.
 Mrs. Buckley or Ms. DeLeon can assist you in defining your eligibility of this type of assistance.

 - If there are funds from other sources (e.g., state), it may be necessary to process paperwork for prior approval, in which case university guidelines must be followed.

 - Post travel reports and receipts must be provided within 10 working days of the completed activity to receive reimbursement for expenditures.
 Failure to provide the appropriate receipts and documentation will result in the award being rescinded.

 If you have any questions, first see the Director of your appropriate School.
-Additional information concerning Student Travel can be obtained by contacting John Hendricks or Catherine Roberto in the Office of the Dean.
+Additional information concerning Student Travel can be obtained by contacting John Hendricks, Associate Dean in the CCA Dean's Office.